 Two factors heavily influenced the development of North Carolina.
 Its stormy coastline, known as the "graveyard of the Atlantic," does not include a natural harbor to promote commerce.
 The Cape Fear River is the only river of significance that empties into the Atlantic Ocean, and its approaches are endangered by the Frying Pan Shoals.
 The second factor influencing North Carolina's development was the presence of approximately 35,000 Native Americans at the beginning of the new colony.
 They taught the European settlers important agricultural techniques such as planting row crops and fertilizing plants.
 The Europeans also learned the natives' techniques of wilderness war.
-But the presence of the whites eventually destroyed the native civilization through disease, forceful removal to reservations, and war.
+But the presence of the settlers eventually destroyed the native civilization through disease, forceful removal to reservations, and war.

 Along Carolina's northern border, Virginia settlers had begun to drift south in the 1650s and 1660s.
 The first arrivals settled along Albemarle Sound, and others continued south to the Pamlico and Neuse rivers.
-Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the Lords Proprietors and by 1712 was known as North Carolina, although many had used North Carolina for decades.
-A year earlier the powerful Tuscaroras had began a war on the European newcomers but were defeated in 1713.
+Known initially as Albemarle, the portion of Carolina north of Cape Fear had a separate governor designated by the Lords Proprietors and by 1712 was officially known as North Carolina, although many had used North Carolina for decades.
+A year earlier the powerful Tuscarora Indians had began a war on the European newcomers but were defeated in 1713.
 Many of the tribe's survivors then moved north to rejoin the Iroquois League.
-Two years later, the Yamasees and their Creek allies attacked South Carolina; only the refusal of the Cherokees to join in the conflict saved the colony from total destruction.
+Two years later, the Yamassees and their Creek allies attacked South Carolina; only the refusal of the Cherokees to join in the conflict saved the southern colony from total destruction.

 All along the coast, expansion met Indian resistance.
 More than a century of contact with Spanish explorers and missionaries had spread European diseases among Native Americans.
 The devastation had already been enormous, obliterating small coastal tribes and continuing to reach farther inland.
 In the 1690s, Smallpox devastated the Cherokees in southern Appalachia, cutting in half a nation of more than thirty thousand persons.
 After 1670, English slaving raids compounded Indian loss to disease.
 As their numbers declined, Piedmont inhabitants elected to fight, beginning with the Iroquoian tribe known as the Tuscaroras.